-IV.
-In the News: Why You Should Study Economics
+- 2. Almost all economists believe that rent control adversely affects the availability and quality of housing. - 3.
+While most economists oppose barriers to trade, the Bush Administration imposed temporary tariffs on steel in 2002. - IV.
+In the News: Why You Should Study Economics - A. Training in economics helps us to understand fallacies and to anticipate unintended consequences. - B. This is an excerpt from a commencement address by Robert D. McTeer, Jr., the former President of the Federal Reserve Bank of Dallas that describes why students should study economics.

-- 1. Training in economics helps us to understand fallacies and to anticipate unintended consequences. - 2.
-This excerpt from a commencement address by Robert D. McTeer, Jr., the former President of the Federal Reserve Bank of Dallas describes why students should study economics. - V. Appendix-Graphing: A Brief Review
+V. Appendix-Graphing: A Brief Review